formal-php/orm/documentation/terminology.md

 An entity can only contain properties, it can't contain other entities.

+> [!TIP]
+> You can use Enums as entities without the need to wrap them inside another class.

 ## Specification

 A `Specification` is the only way to retrieve a filtered `Sequence` from a repository.
 Conceptually it is a tree of objects where each can be: